LuisTellezSirocco/GeoAtmoPlot/README.md

 This application is a powerful and easy-to-use tool for generating KML and HTML files that show the nearest grid points of various global meteorological models for a specific location.
 It is ideal for meteorologists, researchers, and weather enthusiasts who need to visualize and compare different meteorological models.

+## Technical Description

+The core functionality of the application is implemented in the [`kmz_generator.py`](pyatmo/kmz_generator.py) script.
+This script handles the generation of KML and HTML files by processing the input data and interfacing with various meteorological models to retrieve the nearest grid points.
+The graphical interface allows users to input location data, select models, and generate the desired output files.

 ## How to Use the Application

 1. **Start the application**: Run the main script to open the graphical interface.

+    ```sh
+    python pyatmo/kmz_generator.py
+    ```

 2. **Enter data**:
    - Asset name: Enter a name to identify your location.